 As you can see from above by using JmsTemplate and MessageListener container Spring Integration relies on Spring's JMS support.
 This is important to understand since most of the attributes exposed on these adapters will configure the underlying Spring's JmsTemplate and/or MessageListener container.
-For more details about JmsTemplate and MessageListener container please refer to Spring JMS documentation [http://static.springsource.org/spring/docs/3.0.x/ spring-framework-reference/html/jms.html].
+For more details about JmsTemplate and MessageListener container please refer to Spring JMS documentation.

-Whereas the JMS Channel Adapters are intended for unidirectional Messaging (send-only or receiveonly), Spring Integration also provides inbound and outbound JMS Gateways for request/reply operations.
+Whereas the JMS Channel Adapters are intended for unidirectional Messaging (send-only or receive-only), Spring Integration also provides inbound and outbound JMS Gateways for request/reply operations.
 The inbound gateway relies on one of Spring's MessageListener container implementations for Message-driven reception that is also capable of sending a return value to the "reply-to" Destination as provided by the received Message.
-The outbound Gateway sends a JMS Message to a "requestdestination" and then receives a reply Message.
-The "reply-destination" reference (or "reply-destinationname") can be configured explicitly or else the outbound gateway will use a JMS TemporaryQueue.
+The outbound Gateway sends a JMS Message to a "request-destination" and then receives a reply Message.
+The "reply-destination" reference (or "reply-destination-name") can be configured explicitly or else the outbound gateway will use a JMS TemporaryQueue.